 Pay Attention to Your Pet's Stools

 Your dog's stools can tell you a lot about his health.
 If they're brown and well formed, there's usually nothing to worry about.
-If they're gray or white, it's time to do a little investigating.
+If your dog's poop is white or gray, it's time to do a little investigating.
 Collect a sample in a sealable plastic bag and take it to your vet for an examination.
 You just might catch a health problem before it becomes a serious issue.